UK Chemistry Courses

 Studying Chemistry at a UK university will equip you with the knowledge and skills needed to fulfil an exciting career in research and development.
 Undergraduate Chemistry modules include modern chemistry fundamentals, organic, physical and inorganic chemistry, mathematics, the living earth, all of which will incorporate organic, physical, structural and bio-chemistry.

 SI-UK can help you apply to study Chemistry in the UK.
-Arrange your free consultation in London or Manchester at our offices or via Skype.
+Arrange your free consultation online or at our offices in London or Manchester today.

 All UK universities that offer chemistry have state of the art professional labs, providing the best practical experience available.
 Teaching staff are industry proven experts and researchers in their field, while skills such as project management, communication and enhanced problem solving will be developed.